Co-Creating SAfe SpĀces

-We have put in so much time and energy into this event, and our desire is to hold space for an amazing uplifting experience for the community to gather.
-We want everyone to have a great time, just don’t let your great time be at the expense of someone having a bad experience.
+We are putting in so much time and energy into this event, and our desire is to hold space for an amazing, uplifting experience for the community to gather.
+We want everyone to have a great time, just don’t let your great time be at the expense of someone else having a bad experience.

-Our friend Atticus Mooney who will be offering ecstatic dance Saturday morning at 10am, wrote a wonderful article on the topic of consent, give it a read, and come play in the backyard while respecting and celebrating everyone.
+Our friend Atticus Mooney, who will be offering ecstatic dance on Saturday morning, wrote a wonderful article on the topic of consent.
+Give it a read, then come play with us in the backyard while respecting and celebrating everyone.